-Level I courses, except for global and somatic courses, receive a Pass/Fail grade and have no prerequisite.
-All other courses will receive a letter grade and require a placement audition (held at the first meeting of classes) or permission of the instructor.
-Courses may be taken to fulfill the physical education requirement.
-One-point dance technique courses taken by a non-dance major for credit over and above the physical education requirement are included in the existing maximum of 18 points of studio, performing art, or professional school courses which may be credited toward the degree; a maximum of six courses in dance technique can be credited.
-A student may receive academic credit for a dance technique class only if she has completed or is concurrently completing the Physical Education requierement.
+Level I courses, except for global and somatic courses, have no prerequisite and students receive a Pass/Fail grade.
+All other courses must be taken for a letter grade and require a placement audition (held at the first meeting of classes) or the permission of the instructor.
+These courses may be taken to fulfill the physical education requirement.